Why Grow Herbs from Seed?

 But don’t just stick with the herbs you know.
 Do a little research and find some other useful herbs that are less familiar to you.
 If you need to get some ideas, send of for some illustrated seed catalogs or carry out some searches for herb seeds using the the internet.

-Also garden centers generally have special display areas for herbs.
-You can touch and smell them and get ideas on herbs you’d like to grow.
+Garden centers are useful places to visit when you’re starting your herb gardening.
+They usually have special display areas for herbs.
+You can touch and smell the herbs and get ideas on herbs you’d like to grow.

 As well as basil, I now grow parsley, chives, sage, oregano and borage.
 All of these herbs are frequently used in the preparation of meals, salads and drinks.
-They are all good choices for you when you set about growing herbs from seeds.
+They are all good choices for you when you start growing herbs from seeds.

 Go to “herb seeds for sale” on Amazon to look at this and other special deals for growing herbs from seeds.

-What You Need to Get Hold of for Growing Herbs from Seeds
+What You’ll Need to Start Growing Herbs from Seeds

-It won’t cost you a lot of money to create a herb garden if you are growing herbs from seeds, but there are a number of things you’ll need to get hold of.
-Some of them you’ll need to buy, but others could be borrowed from neighbors.
-The things you need are:
+It won’t cost you a lot of money to create your herb garden, but if you’re growing herbs from seeds there are a number of things you’ll need to get hold of.

 3. Kitchen or fine garden sieve.
-You’ll need this to prepare some really fine soil-less medium to go over your seeds once you have sown them
+You’ll need this to prepare your soil-less growing medium so that it’s fine enough to sprinkle over your seeds once they are sown.

 4. Water spray (like the ones used for spraying insecticide on roses) or a small watering can with a watering attachment that has very fine holes